mvolkmann/blog/src/prolog.md

 Prolog is a logic-based programming language.
 The name is a contraction of "programming in logic".

+A core feature of Prolog is pattern matching search with backtracking, also referred to as "unification".
+This is the process of searching a set of facts and rules to find values that match a given ???.

 Prolog has many uses including artificial intelligence, abstract problem solving, symbolic equation solving, and more.
-A core feature is pattern matching search with backtracking, also referred to as "unification".

 Prolog first appeared in 1972.
 It was designed by three computer scientists, Alain Colmerauer (France), Phillipe Roussel (France), and